What Are Stall Mats and What Are They Made Of?

 What Are Stall Mats?

 Stall mats are anti-skid floor mats that are used in large animal barns to aid the comfort and health of the animal.
-Due to their durability and versatility, stall mats can be used to add padding and reduce fatigue on horses or cattle when their barn stalls have a hard floor such as concrete.
-They can also reduce erosion of dirt or crushed rock stall floors due to pawing, pacing, or mucking.
+Due to their durability and versatility, stall mats can be used to add padding and reduce fatigue on horses or cattle when their barn stalls have a hard floor, such as concrete.
+They can also reduce the erosion of dirt or crushed rock stall floors due to pawing, pacing, or mucking.

-Stall mats also make cleaning stalls easier as they keep bedding from getting mixed into loose subsurface material and the non-absorbent rubber surface can be easily disinfected.
+Stall mats also make cleaning stalls easier as they keep bedding from getting mixed into loose subsurface material, and the non-absorbent rubber surface can be easily disinfected.
 They create a smooth surface for easier and faster cleaning, which can help to save on labor and bedding costs.

 While stall mats are often used in stalls, you’ll also find them used in barn aisles, grooming stalls, and even trailer floors.
 The mats can help to add safety and comfort to all of these locations.